SatelliteSimulators/AVHRR_based_satellite_simulators/README_CLARA.md

 ABOUT:

-This code is the simulates the CLARA-A2 CDR cloud products (https://wui.cmsaf.eu (last access: 30 July 2019)) based on a model atmosphere.
+This code simulates the CLARA-A2 or CLARA-A3 CDR cloud products (https://wui.cmsaf.eu (last access: 30 July 2019)) based on a model atmosphere.
 The simulator is described in (https://doi.org/10.5194/gmd-2019-174)